Discerning the Call to Diaconate

 “I FEEL GOD IS CALLING ME TO THE PERMANENT DIACONATE.”

 Discerning a vocation for ministry in the Church requires sustained prayer, seeking information, and conversation with family, parish priest and other people.
 The permanent diaconate is a vocation of service of Word, Liturgy and Charity and thus a life-long commitment.

-To begin your discernment, review the below questions.
-If you can answer yes to the questions below (that are applicable to you).
+To begin your discernment, review and answer the below questions.

 - I (and my wife, if married) am a/are fully initiated Catholic(s) for at least 5 years?